SaschaZ/BreweryApp/README.md

 Android Compose demonstration app that loads breweries from [OpenBreweryDb](https://openbrewerydb.org/).
 Includes a list with 200 default breweries and a details screen for each of them.
-Uses Clean Architecture with MVVM.
+Uses Clean Architecture,  MVVM and UseCase patterns.

 ## Tech Stack